This classification tree will help you understand the different types of mutual funds

 There are hundreds of mutual funds in India.
 If you were to try and understand each one individually before deciding which is suitable to invest in, you are taking on a near impossible task.
 However, the challenge is made easier once you divide the funds into categories and sub-categories according to their investment characteristics.
 You may then start analysing which category meets your needs.

 The purpose of this fund classification system is to help investors match their expectations and risk-taking ability with the type of fund.
-The first thing to understand about fund classification is that it is almost entirely about dividing the entire risk-return continuum into bands of roughly equal return and risk expectations.
+The first thing to understand about fund classification is that it is almost entirely about dividing the whole risk-return continuum into bands of roughly equal return and risk expectations.
 This makes the real task of identifying funds that are likely to generate higher returns at lower risk easier.

-The best thing about having a good classification system for funds is it helps you realise that making a choice is actually quite simple and a vast majority of funds can simply be ignored.
+However, an investor's interest is best served by keeping things simple.
+The best thing about having a good classification system for funds is it helps you realise that making a choice is actually quite simple and a vast majority of funds can be conveniently ignored.